MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-references.md

 ---
-title: Understand record references and polymorphic lookups | Microsoft Docs
+title: Understand record references and polymorphic lookups in canvas apps
-description: Work with record references and polymorphic lookups in canvas apps
+description: Learn about how to work with record references and polymorphic lookups in canvas apps.
 author: gregli-msft
 manager: kvivek
 ms.service: powerapps